About

 About keyboard_arrow_down

 My research is intertwined with material legacies of people of and on the Pacific coast.
 I’ve been fortunate to work in partnership with Tsimshian and Musqueam people as friends, colleagues, and teachers.
 My endeavors as a result inhabit intersections of colonialism and race, of materiality and text, of knowledge and experience, of landscapes and sentience.
-I think that seeking to work collaboratively with Indigenous communities as a non-Indigenous person creates a fundamental interdisciplinarity between the traditions of western and Indigenous scholarship.
+Seeking to work collaboratively with Indigenous communities as a non-Indigenous person creates a fundamental interdisciplinarity between the traditions of western and Indigenous scholarship.
 My recent work is an explicit evaluation of the links between the science of material history and the literature of Indigenous oral records over the Holocene.
 This work has demonstrated the capacity of Indigenous oral records to accurately record millennia of history, something that while obvious to Indigenous communities is less well understood in the non-Indigenous settler-colonial state.
 These results also cast some light on the vulnerabilities of different knowledge frameworks, including those of science, to ethnocentrism in the description and explanation of history.
 My work explores these in both anthropological theory and, increasingly, the interpretation of archaeology in Canadian legal history of Aboriginal rights and titles and in the realm of Indigenous law.
 I am part of a joint Musqueam-UBC platform for research and teaching partnerships focusing on history and archaeology.
 I also work with First Nations communities using archaeological methods to locate unmarked cemeteries and graves, including those associated with Indian Residential Schools.
-I am a member of the National Advisory Committee on Missing Children and Unmarked Burials.

 Photo credit: Brian Thom.